niiknow/gmodal/README.md

 * on('esc', (evtname, evt)) - on esc key
 * on('show', (evtname)) - on show modal
 * on('hide', (evtname)) - on hide modal
+* on('close', (evtname)) - on close element click

 See https://github.com/component/emitter for documentation on trapping these events.

 Lets say you want to hide modal based on any/all interaction with the overlay, you can wire up with all the events directly to the gmodal hide function:

 ```
-gmodal.on('tap', gmodal.hide)
+gmodal.on('tap', gmodal.hide);
-gmodal.on('click', gmodal.hide)
+gmodal.on('click', gmodal.hide);
-gmodal.on('esc', gmodal.hide)
+gmodal.on('esc', gmodal.hide);

+// but the above example will execute on all modal
+// alternatively, you can use the method below to
+// only hide on particular modal content
+gmodal.show({content: 'hide on all events', hideOn: 'click,esc,tap'});
+gmodal.show({content: 'hide on esc', hideOn: 'esc'});
 ```

-You can also emit your own modal event and have code listen to it.
+You can also emit your own event and have code listen to it.

 ```
 gmodal.emit('save-click', objToSave)